jadsonjs/gitlab-flow/README.md

 ### Enhancement flow

-The flow starts with the branch master, the pre-production environment and the production environment.
+The flow starts with the **master** branch, the **pre-production** environment branch, and the **production** environment branch.
+All these branches should be protected, for developers do not commit directly to them.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow1.png" width=600 align=center>

-In the same way as in GitHub flow, to start a new development demand, you must create a specific branch for this demand and periodically perform pushes for branche of the same name as the remote repository.
+In the same way as in GitHub flow, to start a new development demand, you must create a specific branch for this demand and periodically perform pushes for branche of the same name to the remote repository.

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow2.png" width=600 align=center>